alisaifee/coredis/docs/source/compatibility.rst

 HSTRLEN
 *******

-Get the length of the value of a hash field
+Returns the length of the value of a field.

 - Documentation: `HSTRLEN <https://redis.io/commands/hstrlen>`_
 - Implementation: :meth:`~coredis.Redis.hstrlen`